 Hotel Walloon Presents The Last Good Country: Walloon Lake

-Hotel Walloon is pleased to present The Last Good Country: Walloon Lake, the second annual event celebrating Ernest Hemingway’s connection to the northern Michigan area.
-The event will take place Friday, April 28th, 2017 through Sunday, April 30th, 2017.
+Hotel Walloon is pleased to present The Last Good Country: Walloon Lake, an Ernest Hemingway Occasion.
+This third annual event celebrating Ernest Hemingway’s connection to the northern Michigan area will take place Friday, April 27th, 2018, through Sunday, April 29th, 2018.
 The three-day event package includes two nights’ accommodation at the 32-room boutique hotel.

 - 2 nights Lodging